juvalen/mb-checker/README.md

 File has to be exported from Chrome using Export History/Bookmarks plugin to a file with JSON extension and name `chrome_bookmarks.json`

 ## Output files
+Script crawls the bookmark file and uses **requests.head** to access the site.
+It is set a 10" timeout.
+It retrieves the http return code.

-After processing, valid bookmark files are copied to `OK.json`.
+After processing, valid bookmark files are fed to `OK.json`.

-Those bookmarks rejected due to a 404 http error are copied to `404.json`.
+Those bookmarks rejected due to a 404 http error are fed to `404.json`.

-Those subject to some different network errors are put into `error.json`.
+Those subject to some different network errors are fed to `error.json`.

 The classification structure is preserved.